Summer Classes & Camps for Session 4 start August 4th! View Summer Schedule

 Do you offer a free trial class?

 We offer something better than a free trial!
 One trial class is not enough to decide if a program is right for your child.
-Instead, we offer a 100% Money-Back Guarantee for four full sessions.
-Receive 4 hours of live instruction, 4 class projects, and access to all beyond-the-classroom support before you decide.
-If your child is not satisfied, request a full refund before the fifth lesson.
+That’s why we offer a 100% Money-Back Guarantee for the first four sessions.
+Your student will receive 4 hours of live instruction, 4 class projects, and access to all beyond-the-classroom support.
+If your child is not satisfied, simply request a full refund before the fifth session.

 See full guarantee details.